-The AI Chatbot handles the phrasing and conversational interaction, working with short, snippet-based conversation.
+The Al Chatbot handles the phrasing and conversational interaction, working with short, snippet-based conversation.
 Examples are phone calls, text message or a Facebook conversation or post.
-It uses Natural Language Processing and can "learn" from previous conversations.
+It uses Natural Language Pro-

 The second AI dimension is learning what a person is looking for, even when they have difficulty articulating their needs in terms of services.
 Here, AI tools search for relationships in data.
 This is Advanced Analytics or machine learning applied to the ConnectYXE context.